 Accessibility to the Web:

 There are many web browsers that provide their own built-in accessibility features.
 Users will most probably find these options in their browser’s settings.

 Before going towards these settings, you have to try to zoom in.
 Zooming is a simple method to make web pages clearer and visible so users can read them easily.
 It also works according to the same pattern in most browsers.
 If you’re utilizing a browser in Windows, you can zoom in or out by clicking Ctrl+ or Ctrl- (hold down the Ctrl key and tap the + or – key).
 In case users are using a Mac, then tap Command+ or Command-.

 Any user wants to go back to the default zoom level.
 Then just tap Ctrl+0 (hold down the Ctrl key and click the zero key).
 At times you’re using a Mac then you can tap Command+0.

 Features of Accessibility in Particular Software:

-- Microsoft Accessibility: Users will find information on Microsoft’s accessibility projects, except that they would be able to support pages on accessibility features in the Windows operating system as well as for Microsoft Office suite.
+- Microsoft Accessibility: Users will find information on Microsoft’s accessibility projects, except that they would be able to support pages on accessibility features in the Windows operating system as well as for the Microsoft Office suite.

-- Apple Accessibility: From it, you can site for accessibility features on iPods, iPads, Macs, iPhones of Apple.
+- Apple Accessibility: From it, you can site for accessibility features on iPods, iPads, Macs, and iPhones of Apple.
 Users can also plan to support documents for certain features.